hawkaii/wifi-golang-backend/README.md

 - Download the APK or release file suitable for your device.
 - Install it on your phone (you may need to allow installation from unknown sources).

 > **Note:** Gemini AI integration in the frontend app is not yet complete.
 However, you can call the backend API endpoints directly for AI-powered recommendations and WiFi discovery.
-For API usage and details, see this [backend repository](https://github.com/hawkaii/wifi-golang-backend).
+For an example and test, see the [Gemini AI Integration section below](#example-gemini-ai-integration-for-route--wifi-discovery).

 ---